Obadiah Mailafia: Career

 Mailafia began his career teaching Government and Economics at Akoko Anglican Grammar School, Arigidi-Ikare in Ondo State, Nigeria between 1978 and 1979 as part of his primary assignment during his obligatory National Youth Service Corps year.
-After national service he returned toAhmadu Bello University, as a Graduate Assistant in the Faculty of Arts and Social Sciences from 1980 to 1982.
+After national service he returned to Ahmadu Bello University, as a Graduate Assistant in the Faculty of Arts and Social Sciences from 1980 to 1982.
 During this period he lectured undergraduates and was also Research Assistant to Professor Ibrahim Gambari, who later became Foreign Minister and subsequently United Nations adviser for Political Affairs.

 From 1982 to 1989, Mailafia was a Fellow and sometime Acting Research Director of the National Institute for Policy and Strategic Studies (NIPSS).
 He was on the team that prepared a special report on Local Government Reforms during 1982–1983.
 He also co-authored a report on the Maitatsine Religious Riots that formed the bedrock of the government's response to the crisis (1984).
 In collaboration with Professors Adedotun Phillips and Eghosa Osagie, he prepared several technical papers advising the Nigerian government on economic policy and macroeconomic reforms.
 He served on a committee that advised the Federal Military Government on a peaceful approach to the Nigeria-Cameroon Bakassi Peninsula Dispute.
 It helped in avoiding a catastrophic war between the two neighboring countries.
 At the National Institute he came under the mentorship of illustrious Nigerians who have spurred his interests in public service: Chief Simeon Adebo, Pius Okigbo, Eme Awa, Olikoye Ransome-Kuti, Gidado Idris, Akinola Aguda, Moshood Kashimawo Abiola and Claude Ake.

 From 1990 to 1995, Mailafia was resident tutor and lecturer in the economics and politics of developing areas at Plater College Oxford at the time an associate college of the University of Oxford.
 During 1995–1996 he was an assistant professor at New England College, Arundel, the foreign academic programme of New England College.
 He was subsequently a lecturer in international finance at Richmond Business School, the American International University in London (1997–1998).
 He then had to move to Regents Business School London (1998–2000).